IUBLibTech/Rivet-components/README.md

 # Rivet branding components for IUL

-### Lightweight set of assets adapted from IU's Rivet Design System
-### Install up-to-date branding in IUL open source projects.
+### Lightweight set of assets adapted from IU's Rivet Design System to install up-to-date branding in IUL open source projects.

 #### Installation
 - Use "dist" components (e.g., header, footer) for plug-n-play HTML (more components will be added as needed)